texne/proficiency.cs.illinois.edu/index.md

 **Specific passing criteria are at the discretion of each course instructor.**
 <!--- -->

-For the core programming sequence (CS 124, CS 128, CS 225), we strongly recommend that you attempt the proficiency exams in order (and our schedule is set up to encourage this).
+**For the core programming sequence (CS 124, CS 128, CS 225) you must attempt the proficiency exams in order.**
-Results are available right away for the CS 124 and CS 128 exams, so you'll know whether it's worth attempting later exams in the sequence.
+Results are available immediately for the CS 124 and CS 128 exams, so you'll know whether you can continue with the sequence.
+We will not grant proficiency credit for exams taken out of sequence.

 ### <a name="scheduling" class="anchor"></a> Scheduling